Passing the Torch of Leadership While Upholding the HENNGE Way: An Interview with HENNGE Co-Founder Kazuaki Miyamoto

 Ever wonder how HENNGE manages workplace diversity and promotes leadership among its employees?
 Discover insights from one of HENNGE’s co-founders on how the company remains agile in a shifting tech landscape.

-The Engineering and Talent Acquisition team sits down with Executive Vice President Kazuaki Miyamoto as he reflects on his beginnings as a tech enthusiast and his integral role during the company’s early years in the mid-90s.
+The Engineering Talent Acquisition team sits down with Executive Vice President Kazuaki Miyamoto as he reflects on his beginnings as a tech enthusiast and his integral role during the company’s early years in the mid-90s.
 Join us as we uncover HENNGE’s humble beginnings and how the drive for change continues to catapult the company to greater heights.

 Big Trees Come From Little Acorns